Thomas C. Allen Award for Excellence in Academic Advising

 Edward A. Polloway Award for Excellence in Graduate Teaching

 Established in 2015-16, this award, named in honor of Edward A. Polloway, former Dean of Graduate Studies, is given each year to a member of the graduate teaching faculty of the College who is recognized as an exemplary representative of the quality of the teaching faculty at University of Lynchburg and the pride taken in that tradition.

 The award recipient for 2019 is Dr. Elyse Watkins, pictured.

 Faculty Award for Excellence in Research Mentoring

 This award recognizes a full-time faculty member who mentors undergraduate and/or graduate students in research projects in a scholarly discipline.
 The successful candidate works with students to create a quality product, to disseminate it on the local, regional or national level, and to seek peer review if suitable.
 The mentor’s collaborative projects with students bring visibility to University of Lynchburg and have a meaningful impact on student experience.
 Faculty members are eligible to win this award once every five years.

-The award recipient for 2018 is Dr. Thomas G. Bowman, pictured.
+The award recipient for 2019 is Dr. David O. Freier, pictured.